tashian/heal.lgbt/content/_index.md

 "Yoga," they said.
 "You should do some yoga it will be great."
 Whatever.
 I have better things to do.
-Not worth my time.
-Downright silly.
+That's a no from me.
 "I'm not a yoga person," you say.

-And then, when you finally get out of your own way and take a yoga class, you're like.. omg I feel so much better why didn't I do that all along?
+And then, when you finally get out of your own way and take a yoga class, you're like.. "omg I feel so much better why didn't I do that all along?"

 A lot of self-care can feel that way.